Published: March 3rd 2019

 The concept behind this mobile grooming software began back in 2010, in a time resembling the dark ages for technology in the pet service segment.
 After months of planning, development began on the then unnamed project, tentatively labeled "Mobile Pet Pro" - since the service was initially targeted specifically at mobile groomers.
 The design was inspired by an obvious need for a robust solution specifically tailored to grooming professionals that wouldn't cost you a month's salary to own.
 As pet service providers, we run unique businesses that are quite frankly nothing like a hair salon, retail business, or most other business types.
 The system needed to be extremely flexible, fast, reliable, low-cost, and available to pet service companies of all sizes.
 Being built in-house (no outsourcing, ever.) was a must, to ensure utmost control over the quality of the software.

 Sometime in 2012 (yes, that's about 2 years of development!), Mobile Pet Pro was finally ready for demonstration with a few highly-technical friends.
 Their response was overwhelmingly positive.
 So much so, that they felt my initial selling price of $35 USD would be far too low for such a useful service.
 I went on to explain that the price was not intended to align with market value, but the value of the average groom price at the time.
 I wanted the service to be attainable by the average groomer, working to make a living, all the while supporting themselves and their family.
-She was smitten with the concept and the motivation behind this aggressive price model.
+One tester was smitten with the concept and the motivation behind this aggressive price model.
 At the end of the demonstration, I presented the two possible names for the system.
 The first being "Mobile Pet Pro" and the second, "Groom Pro".
 It took her all of 3 seconds to respond with "really?
 Is there any choice?
 Groom Pro is perfect." - and thus, Groom Pro CRM was officially born (thanks Maritza, you ROCK!).

 Over 8,000 hours of pet styling frenzy, coding, tears, intentional and unintentional lack of consciousness, and relentless determination led to the creation of the initial Groom Pro CRM business management system.
 After an additional year of continuous development, Groom Pro was made publicly available 2013.
 Little did I know, I had just created a whirlwind who's momentum would disrupt an entire industry...
 Introducing Pawfinity.